 - Amathus Beach Hotel Limassol (Member of Leading Hotels of the World).
 Insider’s tip: Have dinner at Limanaki Fish Restaurant by the Beach (open only during summertime).

 - Londa Beach Hotel (Member of Small Luxury Hotels).
 Insider’s tip: Sip a fresh fruit juice or smoothie on the hotel’s terrace with uninterrupted sea view

 - Park Lane, A Luxury Collection Hotel & SPA.
-Re opening in March 2019 after a complete multimillion renovation.
-Highly expected!
+Opened on March 4th, 2019 after a complete multimillion-euro renovation.
+Can’t wait to visit!

 - Sir Paul Hotel.
 New Entry.
 Family-owned luxury city hotel with just 22 rooms, ideal for business and pleasure.
 Located at the heart of Limassol’s historic center.

 - Seasons Oriental (in the Four Seasons Hotel) Flavors from the Far East.
 Best ethnic restaurant in Cyprus

 - Zen Room Japanese Restaurant

 - Do Wine & Dine (With a wide selection of cheeses and accompanying wines)

 - Bistrot 55.
 Three editions, one group of restaurants; the Classic, the Street and the Summer.
 Apparently amazing brunch over the weekend!